TranNhatTan14/Obsidian/Prompt.md

 # Code

 Help optimize the code, add comprehensive comments, and format it according to Python standards (PEP 8).
 Create an improved version with better organization, error handling, and documentation.
+But keep the code logic

+# Summarization

+Summarize the given text by covering all key points and main ideas clearly and concisely.
+Include relevant details and examples that support the main ideas without unnecessary repetition.
+Ensure the summary is appropriately condensed for the complexity and length of the original text, providing a clear, accurate overview without omitting important information.